I spoke to a successful business owner the other day who told me, "we have enough reviews on Google, we don't need any more".

 Since 2017, over 90% of consumers have used the internet to find local businesses.
 82% read the online reviews, and 85% of those are more likely to trust a review that is less than three months old.
 With Google, we have a well-known external verifier.
-Not discounting the fact that Google search is the most popular website in the world.
+Not discounting the fact that Google search is the most popular business locator in the world.

 Look at it from your customer's perspective.

 Dan, the electrician, knows his trade inside out.
 He has been doing it for years.
 He cares about doing each job, and won't leave until he is happy his work is done and safe.
 Customers are extremely happy with his service, and recommend him to their friends.
 He doesn't care much about his website.
 He has a couple of Google reviews.
 So far, word-of-mouth has worked, he has a small stream of new customers, but he needs more.

 Janet, the electrician, finished her training a year ago.
 With a friendly and reassuring personality, she does her best (needing online help to fix trickier issues).
 Customers really like her, and feel they can trust her.
 A couple of recent jobs needed re-doing.
 She asks each customer for a review, so her Google Places contains a number of great reviews.
 Her website looks slick, showing a selection of recent Google reviews, all 5 stars.

 And here we have Bob, a potential customer.
 He recently moved to the area, no contacts there yet.
 His new house needs renovating, and a complex electrical job that needs completing.
 Bob is no slouch, and wants the best trades person he can find.
 So he does what we all do nowadays, search Google for a competent local electrician.